nice-digital/nice-design-system/.github/CONTRIBUTING.md

-# Contribution Guidelines
+# Contribution guidelines

 We welcome patches to NICE Design System, as long as you follow these
 guidelines:

 ## Coding standards

-Follow our [ESLint](https://github.com/nhsevidence/nice-design-system/blob/master/src/javascripts/.eslintrc) and [Sass Lint](https://github.com/nhsevidence/nice-design-system/blob/master/src/stylesheets/.sass-lint.yml) rules for linting.
+Follow our ESLint, Prettier and stylelint rules for linting.
 Run `npm run lint` to check for any linting errors.

 If in doubt, follow the format of the surrounding code.